PoptropicaSahil/Stable-diffusion-from-scratch/README.md

 ![alt text](readme-images/classifier-free-guidance.png)

 ## Architecture
 The latents (`Z`) along with the `Prompt Embeddings`, and `Time Embeddings` are run through the UNET multiple times.
 Objective of the UNET is to predict the amount of noise present in the latent, at a given timestamp, for many timestamps.
+The UNET keeps reducing the size of the input, and keeps increasing the number of features (so each pixel *captures more data*).
 > Compare with Jay Alammar's image now!

 Then scheduler will 'remove' noise. \